 Sometimes it is more appropriate to write your output to a file than to return it directly to the caller.
 In these cases, you may need to create a temporary file, then copy it to a Data URI (usually one which the caller specified in their request, or a Temporary Algorithm Collection):

-To call other algorithms or manage data from your algorithm, use the Algorithmia Python Client which is automatically available to any algorithm you create on the Algorithmia platform.
-For more detailed information on how to work with data see the Data API docs.
+To call other algorithms from your algorithm you can use the Algorithmia Python Client, which is automatically available to any algorithm you create on the Algorithmia platform.
+For more information on calling algorithms, you can refer to the Python Client Guide.

-In the above code examples we showed how to create an AlgorithmError class which you should use for handling errors within your algorithm.
+In the above code examples we made use of an AlgorithmError class which you should use for handling errors within your algorithm.
 This way the user can tell the difference between a standard Python library error and an error thrown by your algorithm: